-When the stunning state “Utah’s” name hear you what you think then?
+When the stunning state “Utah’s” name hears you what do you think then?
 Visualize images of Mormons?
 The world’s best skiing?
 Or the red rocks Moab?

-Truly Utah State is a fascinating state with unique histories, incredible natural beauty, peculiar customs, and a backdrop that should be popular to anyone who’s a lover of Westerns.
+Truly Utah State is a fascinating state with unique histories, incredible natural beauty, peculiar customs, and a backdrop that should be popular with anyone who’s a lover of Westerns.

-Here are a couple of the most interesting facts about Utah‘s 45th state of our nation.
+Here is a couple of the most interesting fact about Utah‘s 45th state of our nation.
 Check out what Utah is popular for and more.

 Fast Facts | Utah Facts and Information